billybierlein/NXT-Wound-Care/replit.md

-# WoundCare Lead Manager
+# WoundCare Patient Manager

 ## Overview

-A complete full-stack web application for managing patient leads in the wound care industry.
-Successfully deployed with secure authentication, comprehensive lead management capabilities, CSV export functionality, and responsive design.
+A complete full-stack web application for managing patients in the wound care industry.
+Successfully deployed with secure authentication, comprehensive patient management capabilities, CSV export functionality, and responsive design.
 The application is actively being used by wound care sales representatives to track patient referrals and manage field activity from mobile devices.

 ## User Preferences